byt3bl33d3r/OffensiveNim/README.md

 VSCode has a Nim extension which works pretty well.
 This also seems to be the only option at this point.

+You can compile NIM from within visual studio by following these simple 2 steps:
+- Add `Code Runner` as an Extension to your Visual Studio Code  you can do this by browsing to the extensions tab and searching for code runner:

 ## Pitfalls I found myself falling into

 - When calling winapi's with Winim and trying to pass a null value, make sure you pass the `NULL` value (defined within the Winim library) as supposed Nim's builtin `nil` value.
 (Ugh)